 The Office of Community and Local Government Relations produces three fun products to help educate off-campus students on how to be a good neighbor.
-These materials are distributed in collaboration with the Office of Off-Campus Student Programs and Services (University Life) through their various programming initiatives.
+These materials are distributed in collaboration with the Office of Off-Campus Student Services (University Life) through their various programming initiatives.

 - Playing Cards – 52 useful resources and tips for off-campus living, primarily distributed through housing fairs and finals lounge.

 - Party Smart Magnets – Red cup magnets with tips on how to be a good neighbor while appropriately hosting parties in residential communities.
 The magnets are primarily distributed through off-campus student welcome packets, Greek Week, Homecoming, and Mason Day.

 Coasters – A set of six common sense messages printed on coasters to remind students on how to be a good neighbor.
 Coasters are primarily distributed to five local restaurant/bars during Welcome Week, Homecoming and Mason Day.

 Off-Campus Student Welcome Tables: In collaboration with the Office for Off Campus Student Services, we provide Good Neighbor materials as well as local city/county information to our students during Welcome Week.